ReneBri/NotesApp-Frontend/README.md

 ```
 { user: null, authIsReady: false, hasPassword: null }
 ```
-As you can see the default value for user is null.
+As you can see, the default value for user is null.
 This means that if there were no loading screen, all of page conditionals rendered that depend on whether a user is logged in or not, will render with the 'user' value of 'null' in mind.
 This can lead to a very jumpy and non-user friendly experience.
 So to combat this, we use the fact that authIsReady’s default value is false, then only when the user is confirmed by Firebase does it become true.

 To take advantage of this, we use routing with this conditional set up in the App.js file:
 ```